MalikaRattan/Todo---List/README.md

 This project is licensed under the [GNU General Public License (GPL) v3](LICENSE) - see the LICENSE file for details.

-## Acknowledgments

-- Inspiration: [Provide any inspiration or resources you used]

 ## Author

 - Malika Rattan - [GitHub](https://github.com/MalikaRattan)